This information is for you if you are considering treatment for symptoms of the menopause.

 - loss of interest in having sex.

-Every woman experiences the menopause differently.
+Every woman experiences menopause differently.
 Some experience one or two symptoms, which may be mild, while others have more severe and distressing symptoms.
-Some women choose to go through the menopause without treatment, while others prefer some form of treatment to manage their symptoms, by using either hormone replacement therapy (HRT) or an alternative treatment.
+Some women go through menopause without needing treatment, or they may make changes to their lifestyle.
+Others may prefer some form of treatment to manage their symptoms, such as hormone replacement therapy (HRT) or an alternative treatment.

-If you have symptoms of the menopause and are over 45 years of age, you will not usually need any hormone tests to diagnose menopause.
-Treatment options are offered based on your symptoms alone.
+If you have symptoms of menopause and are over 45 years of age, you will not usually need any hormone tests to diagnose menopause.
+Your healthcare professional will offer you treatment based on your symptoms alone.

 Lifestyle changes